elisacomposta/soft-robot-evolution/README.md

 ```shell
 git clone --recurse-submodules https://github.com/EvolutionGym/evogym.git
 ```
-and follow the instructions to install it at https://github.com/EvolutionGym/evogym
+and follow the instructions to install it at [evogym repository](https://github.com/EvolutionGym/evogym)